Solid Inclusions

 Solid inclusions are crystals of other minerals trapped during the host gem's growth.

-same time).
 These mineral "guests" provide crucial evidence for identification and

 origin determination.